 THE GREAT CUP is commited to create a great boat, but also to create several great opportunities to sail the GC32.

-Nowadays, you can sail the GC32 on 2 wonderful circuits and 1 single world class event.
+Nowadays, you can sail the GC32 on the GC32 Racing Tour and at 1 single world class event.

 GC32 RACING TOUR Get an impression of the GC32Racing Tour